 Information sources are predominantly talking about closures, cancellations, and restrictions.
 This can leave organizations feeling helpless and concerned.
 However, it is important to remember that these unfortunate circumstances have also shed light on the unity and human connection that can develop out of hardship.

 Our partners have told us that they are getting countless calls from the community asking what can be done for family caregivers and their loved ones during this time.
 Spreading the word about accessible and remote programs can help ensure family caregivers across the nation don’t go without care and support.
 Our partners that are having outsized impact with family caregivers leverage their network of community organizations as a channel to make sure caregivers know what is available to them during these tough times.

-For more information about supporting caregivers at a distance contact Amber Fisher, Director of Care Solutions, at firstname.lastname@example.org or 917-975-9769.
+For more information about supporting caregivers at a distance, contact Leda Rosenthal, Director of Growth, at Leda@Trualta.com or 1-800-214-5085 ext 1.